Plantago elongata Pursh

-Plantago elongata is quite distinct from the other members of this genus which occur in Minnesota and can be easily identified, if not easily found.
-It is a dwarf, about 10 cm (4 in.) tall, with narrowly linear, hairless leaves that are rarely more than 2 mm (0.08 in.) wide.
+Plantago elongata is quite distinct from the other members of this genus that occur in Minnesota and can be easily identified, if not easily found.
+It is a dwarf, about 10 cm (4 in.) tall, with narrowly linear hairless leaves that are rarely more than 2 mm (0.08 in.) wide.
 Flowering spikes are also slender and usually overtop the leaves.
 Bracts are about as long as the sepals, somewhat ovate, and have a keel like that on a boat.
 Sepals have papery margins.
 There are 4 petals that are closed tightly over the fruit.
-There are 6-14 symmetrical, oblong, dark-brown seeds, with numerous, tiny pockmarks (Bassett 1966).
+There are 6-14 symmetrical oblong dark-brown seeds, with numerous tiny pockmarks (Bassett 1966).

 All the records of P. elongata are from the Prairie Coteau region in southwestern Minnesota, specifically where Sioux Quartzite bedrock is exposed at the surface.
 Where these rock outcrops are exposed as flat terraces on gentle slopes, shallow pools may form between the outcrops or in depressions in the rock itself.
 These pools are sustained by seepage from between the strata or directly from precipitation.
 Seepage pools generally retain water longer than rain pools and may be wet through the warm months of the summer.
 Plantago elongata occurs in moist soil, at the edge of these pools.